-Launched first in June, the Meizu m3s has finally made its way to India.
-The smartphone will be sold exclusively through Snapdeal and will be made available in two RAM/ inbuilt storage bundles.
+Launched first in June, the Meizu m3s have finally made their way to India.
+The smartphone will be sold exclusively through Snapdeal and made available in two RAM/ inbuilt storage bundles.
 The 2GB RAM/ 16GB storage is priced at Rs.
-7,999 and the 3GB RAM/ 32GB storage variant will be made available for Rs.
+7,999, and the 3GB RAM/ 32GB storage variant will be made available for Rs.
 9,299.
-The Meizu m3s will be available in Grey, Silver and Gold color options.
+The Meizu m3s will be available in Grey, Silver, and Gold color options.

-As for availability, the e-commerce giant will begin selling the device from Wednesday starting midnight.
-The big highlights of the smartphone are its octa-core processor, fingerprint scanner, VoLTE support, and the 13-megapixel rear camera sitting at the back.
-Just to recap, the Meizu m3s was launched in China for CNY 699 (2GB) and CNY 899 (3GB) respectively Plan Trustler.
+As for availability, the e-commerce giant will begin selling the device from Wednesday starting at midnight.
+The smartphone’s big highlights are its octa-core processor, fingerprint scanner, VoLTE support, and the 13-megapixel rear camera sitting at the back.
+To recap, the Meizu m3s were launched in China for CNY 699 (2GB) and CNY 899 (3GB), respectively, Plan Trussler.

-To detail all of the specifications, the Meizu m3s features a 5-inch HD (1280×720 pixels) display with 2.5D curved glass protection.
+The Meizu m3s features a 5-inch HD (1280×720 pixels) display with 2.5D curved glass protection to detail all of the specifications.
 The dual-SIM handset runs on a (four Cortex-A53 cores clocked at 1.5GHz, and four Cortex-A53 cores clocked at 1GHz) MediaTek octa-core processor with Mali T860 GPU.

-Apart from the inbuilt storage, there is also a microSD slot (second SIM slot) for storage expansion via card (up to 128GB).
-Optics include a 13-megapixel rear camera, with dual-tone LED flash, PDAF, and f/2.2 aperture.
+Apart from the inbuilt storage, there is also a MicroSD slot (second SIM slot) for storage expansion via card (up to 128GB).
+Optics include a 13-megapixel rear camera with dual-tone LED flash, PDAF, and f/2.2 aperture.
 There is also a 5-megapixel selfie camera with f/2.0 aperture at the front.
-The Meizu m3s smartphone packs a 3020mAh battery, and comes a fingerprint scanner one the home button.
+The Meizu m3s smartphone packs a 3020mAh battery and comes with a fingerprint scanner on the home button.

 READ ALSO :